Code-Institute-Submissions/ms1-go2snow/README.md

 **Business Goals**

-> - To gain an increase in website user activity, online enquiries and direct contact with the company
+> To gain an increase in website user activity, online enquiries and direct contact with the company

-> - To provide a professional, clear and easy to navigate website for any type of traveler, be it first time user as well
+> To provide a professional, clear and easy to navigate website for any type of traveler, be it first time user as well

-> - Improve website SEO and appear as one of the first options for ski holiday specialists in Ireland/UK in your browser search
+> Establish an online presence with the end result as appearing as one of the first options for ski holiday specialists in Ireland/UK in your browser search

 **User Stories**

 #### As a First Time User:

-> _“Due to Covid-19 and the unfortunate experiences had with other travel companies, I want to know my money is safe and I have options booking with a travel agent."
+> “Due to Covid-19 and the unfortunate experiences had with other travel companies, I want to know my money is safe and I have options booking with a travel agent."

-> _“As a busy parent, I want to find inspiration/plan a family ski holiday, a one-stop shop for all”
+> “As a busy parent, I want to find inspiration/plan a family ski holiday, a one-stop shop for all”

-> _“As a first-time user and want to be able to navigate easily throughout the website with access to the information I need”
+> “As a first-time user and want to be able to navigate easily throughout the website with access to the information I need”

-> _“I want to easily find a contact/enquiry form to submit in relation to certain ski packages available”
+> “I want to easily find a contact/enquiry form to submit in relation to certain ski packages available”

-> _"I would like to find packages available with a company who are bonded and ATOL protected”
+> "I would like to find packages available with a company who are bonded and ATOL protected”

 #### As a Regular User:

->  _"Price and reivews are a big factor for me, so as long as the company is well-established and well-reviewed I will return"
+>  "Price and reivews are a big factor for me, so as long as the company is well-established and well-reviewed I will return"

->  _"To avail of the return client discounts available!"
+>  "To avail of the return client discounts available!"

->  _"To book with a comapny I know and trust, ease of booking process and usually deal with the same agent each time"
+>  "To book with a company I know and trust, ease of booking process and usually deal with the same agent each time"

->  _“As a regular user, I want to see if their product has expanded, i.e. new resorts they cover by country/territory/province etc”
+>  “As a regular user, I want to see if their product has expanded, i.e. new resorts they cover by country/territory/province etc”

 ## Scope